This post may contain affiliate links. Please read our disclosure policy.

 5 PointsPlus (Old plan)

 If you, like me, love fruit based desserts like cobblers, crisps and crumbles, I hope you give this one a try.
+It’s truly terrific and is going in my “must make again soon” file.

-Recipe Notes, Variations & Substitutions
+Recipe Notes, Variations and Substitutions

 To make this strawberry almond crumble lighter and healthier, I cut back a little on the butter and added a few quick cooking oats to the topping.
 The original recipe calls for sliced almonds, but I only had whole ones that I opted to chop instead.